Difference between MRR and revenue recognition

 Practical examples:

-• Monthly subscription: A €50 per month subscription, active from February 7 to March 7, contributes €50 to MRR for the month of February.
+• Monthly subscription: A subscription of €50 per month, active from February 7 to March 7, contributes €50 to MRR for the month of February.

-• Annual subscription: A €1,200 subscription for 12 months, active from January 15 to January 15 of the following year, contributes €100 to MRR for each month, from the start to the end of the period.
+• Annual subscription: A subscription of €1,200 over 12 months, active from January 15 to January 15 of the following year, contributes €100 to MRR for each month, from the start to the end of the period.

-• Quarterly subscription: A €450 subscription for 3 months, active from January 10 to April 10, contributes €150 to MRR during the period from January to March.
+• Quarterly subscription: A subscription of €450 for 3 months, active from January 10 to April 10, contributes €150 to MRR during the period from January to March.

-MRR is not prorated: this means that the full value of a subscription is accounted for as soon as the subscription is active, even if it starts or ends in the middle of the month.
+MRR is non-prorated: this means the full value of a subscription is counted as soon as the subscription is active, even if it starts or ends in the middle of the month.

 2. Revenue recognition

-Revenue recognition follows strict accounting rules and consists of recognizing revenue when it is actually earned, i.e., when a service is provided.
-Unlike MRR, revenue recognition is prorated, meaning it is calculated based on the period during which the service was actually provided.
+Revenue recognition follows strict accounting rules and consists of recognizing revenue when it is actually earned, that is, when a service is provided.
+Unlike MRR, revenue recognition is prorated, meaning it is calculated based on the period during which the service was actually delivered.

 Calculation of recognized revenue